grannycart/by-sound-alone_source/manuscript_draft-subworld_book1.md

 Gregory seemed a little nervous.
 "Ehhh, Chips, should we close and seal this watertight bulkhead door behind me here?
 Seems like if Shakes' welds fail completely when we open this hatch --- and worse case, maybe the _Gnat_ tears the fuck away or something --- we'll be flooding the whole fucking _Prospect_ from this hole we're opening in the bottom of the boat, eh?"

 "I got my fucking bulkhead hatch closed and fuckin' sealed on this side.
 If it starts fuckin' flooding fast, we are going out your door and sealing it fuckin' behind us.
-There's no fuckin' way we're sealing our fuckin' selves in here and risking being fuckin' heroes to save this goddamned ship."
+There's no fuckin' way we're sealing our fuckin' selves in here and risking being fuckin' heroes to save this damned ship."

 "Alright, I'm following you then Chips."